Chart Color Schemes

 Mosman - South features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Mosman - South, as per the latest Census, consisted of 37.3% houses and 62.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 17.9% houses and 82.1% other dwellings.
-Home ownership in Mosman - South was 36.9%, with the remainder being mortgaged (27.3%) or rented (35.8%).
-The median monthly mortgage repayment was $4,000, higher than Sydney metro's $3,085 and significantly above the national average of $1,863.
-The median weekly rent in Mosman - South was $580, compared to Sydney metro's $582 and substantially above the national figure of $375.
+In Mosman - South, as per the latest Census evaluation, houses constituted 37.3% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings made up 62.8%.
+This contrasts with Sydney metropolitan areas which had 17.9% houses and 82.1% other dwellings.
+Home ownership in Mosman - South was at 36.9%, with the remaining dwellings being mortgaged (27.3%) or rented (35.8%).
+The median monthly mortgage repayment in the area was $4,000, significantly higher than Sydney metro's average of $3,085 and Australia's national average of $1,863.
+Meanwhile, the median weekly rent figure in Mosman - South was recorded at $580, substantially above Sydney metro's $582 and the national figure of $375.

 Frequently Asked Questions - Housing